Information about your trip

 Travelling with children

-If you travel in Spain, the child must have an ID card.
+If you travel in Spain, your child must have an ID card.

-If you travel to Morocco: The child must have a passport.
-Only in the case of the guided day trip to Tangier may the child travel with just an ID card, but this will have to be cleared with FRS first.
+If you travel to Morocco: Your child must have a passport.
+Only in the case of the guided day trip to Tangier may your child travel with just an ID card, but this will have to be cleared with FRS first.

 Travelling with pets